airnativeextensions/nativeextensions-documentation/docs/applicationrater/add-the-plugin.md

 ## Asset Store

-Open the Asset Store in your browser and add the Application Rater plugin to your assets.
+Open the Asset Store in your browser and add the plugin to your assets.

 Open the Package Manager (Window > Package Manager) in the Unity Editor and select the "My Assets" section.
-Select the Application Rater plugin, and click Import in the bottom right.
+Select the plugin, and click Import in the bottom right.

 ## Manual Installation